 While Wireshark is a good tool it doesn’t offer the variety of features or refined user experience that many other proprietary tools do.
 In this section we’re going to look at the top three alternative tools for monitoring network traffic:

-SolarWinds NetFlow Traffic Analyzer is an infrastructure monitoring tool that monitors router traffic for a variety of software vendors.
-The program offers bandwidth and performance monitoring which can be managed via the performance analysis dashboard.
+SolarWinds NetFlow Traffic Analyzer is infrastructure monitoring software that monitors router traffic for a variety of software vendors.
+The program offers bandwidth and network performance monitoring which can be managed via the performance analysis dashboard.
 The performance analysis dashboard enables the user to drag and drop performance metrics onto a timeline which shows the general network data trends on the network.

 The software starts at a price of $1,945 (£1,560).
 There is also a 30-day free trial version you can download.